-Vector has established the Information and Insights Strategy, which is tightly coupled with the Digital Strategy, to focus on improving asset data and condition information to enable advanced analytics.
-Initiatives under this strategy have included investing in new systems to improve the quality and accuracy of asset data, such as SAP PM, and establishing KPIs for our Field Service Providers (FSP) that focus on asset data capture, completeness and quality.
+Vector has established the Information and Insights Strategy, which is tightly coupled with the Digital Strategy, to focus on improving asset data and condition information required to enable advanced analytics, support Network Operations, and optimise Asset Management decisions.
+Initiatives under this strategy have included investing in new systems to improve the quality and accuracy of asset data, improve network visibility through smart meter acquisition, analytical solutions, and modernising data platforms to improve data management.